adelagar/HubSpokeLandingZone/README.md

 ## Welcome to the Azure Hub and Spoke Virtual Network project.

 ### This project will help you create a secure and scalable network architecture for your Azure workloads.
-You can use this project for both development and production environments.
+You can use this project for both development and production environments. this solution supports both Azure Commercial as well as Azure Government.

 ### The project consists of the following components: